karlmorand/clean-eating-mobile/Notes.md

 * App uses AppState to accessToken and id in AsyncStorage to get their profile/daily entry
 * Router component is shown since they have an accessToken and id in AsyncStorage

+AppState change scenarios...

+* App was in memory,